yang-zhang/product_category/README.md

 and trained using [Amazon product data](http://jmcauley.ucsd.edu/data/amazon/).

 This library supports
-- Predicting categories using the pretrained model
+- Predicting categories using the pretrained model.
-- Training from scratch, with a transformers model as the starting point
+- Training from scratch, with a transformers model as the starting point.
-- Transfer learning from the pretrained model
+- Transfer learning from the pretrained model.

+## Pretrained model
+The pretrained model is trained using product category and title in the metadata [Amazon product data](http://jmcauley.ucsd.edu/data/amazon/).
+Each product can have multiple categories.
+We sample 500K products (85% for train; 15% for validation) to train the model, which resulted in ~1900 categories.
+We use [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning) to train a multilabel classification model with the pretrained `distilbert-base-cased` model from [huggingface/transformers](https://github.com/huggingface/transformers) as the starting point.
+This library supports
+1. directly using this pretrained model to predict the ~1900 categories from an input product title or description;
+2. using this pretrained model as a starting point to do transfer learning and train a category prediction model on your own categories, as long as you provide training data in the format described below.

+You can also train a model from scratch without using this pretrained model, but instead with a transformers model as the starting point.

 ## Installation
 ```Bash